oliviodare/unnamed-history-thing/📖 Literature notes/2019-Penders, Holbrook, de Rijcke {MBP}.md

-> egardless of the definition used, it is important to note that neither ‘replicable’ nor ‘reproducible’ is a synonym for ‘true’, because, as Leek and Peng [19], Penders and Janssens [20] and Devezer et al. [21]1 argue replicable, and even replicated, research can be wrong.
+> Regardless of the definition used, it is important to note that neither ‘replicable’ nor ‘reproducible’ is a synonym for ‘true’, because, as Leek and Peng [19], Penders and Janssens [20] and Devezer et al. [21]1 argue replicable, and even replicated, research can be wrong.

 Reproducibility/replicability is not a recipe for success.